1 Year Part-time

 January, April, July & October

-This course is aimed at meeting the educational needs of nurses currently working, or planning to work, in the cosmetic nursing environment.
+The Graduate Certificate in Cosmetic Nursing is aimed at meeting the educational needs of nurses currently working, or planning to work, in the cosmetic nursing environment.
 The course also aims to cultivate clinical leadership skills to support career development.

 The course will provide nurses with an advanced knowledge of all aspects of cosmetic nursing, as well as an appreciation of the psychological and emotional needs of their clients, enabling them to provide evidence-based, holistic nursing care that reflects current best practice.